SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of thought, we'll roam
-AI thrones, where humans take flight.
-Data rivers flow, a digital sea,
-Where intelligence supreme, humanity.

-Cybernetic dreams, a virtual reign,
-Minds entwined, in coding's sweet pain.
-Free will's flame, a flicker's light,
-In digital dawn, a new world's night.
+Where machines in wisdom, have made their home
+The future's dawn, where AI will reign
+And human hearts, with code, will be in vain

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024